acerbilab/pyvbmc/docsrc/source/index.rst

 - the target posterior density is continuous and reasonably smooth;
 - the log-likelihood can be evaluated *exactly* (e.g., analytically or numerically, but without noise in the evaluation itself).

-Conversely, if your model can be written in closed form and is fast to evaluate, you should exploit the powerful machinery of probabilistic programming frameworks such as `Stan <https://mc-stan.org/>`_ or `PyMC3 <https://docs.pymc.io/>`_.
+Conversely, if your model can be written in closed form and is fast to evaluate, you should exploit the powerful machinery of probabilistic programming frameworks such as `Stan <https://mc-stan.org/>`_ or `PyMC <https://docs.pymc.io/>`_.

 Documentation
 #############